Trump Administration Hasn’t Shown Interest In Climate Change Briefings Despite Dire Warnings

-The American Geophysical Union is currently having its annual meeting in Washington D.C., with approximately 20,000 members of the science community in attendance.
-During a session on the Arctic, NOAA administrator Timothy Gallaudet made it clear that the Trump Administration has had no interest in being briefed on climate change.
+The American Geophysical Union is currently having its annual meeting in Washington, D.C., with approximately 20,000 members of the science community in attendance.
+During a session on the Arctic, NOAA administrator Timothy Gallaudet made it clear that the Trump administration has had no interest in being briefed on climate change.

 According to E&E News, Gallaudet said, “the simple answer is no,” when asked if he’d received any invitations to discuss the latest climate change findings with President Donald J. Trump or any member of the current administration.
 Instead, Trump apparently prefers to get his climate change information from the controversial Heartland Institute.

-As The Guardian reported, the Heartland Institute bills itself as a “non-profit thinktank,” and they have a long history of questioning data that are accepted by the vast majority of U.S. and international scientists.
-The organization has been accused of purposefully meddling in the dissemination of climate change information by spending $100,000 to dissuade K-12 teachers from educating their students about the devasting effects of global warming.
-There’s also been some evidence to suggest that the Heartland Institute is mostly funded by donations from oil companies.
+As the Guardian reported, the Heartland Institute bills itself as a “non-profit thinktank,” and they have a long history of questioning data that is accepted by the vast majority of U.S. and international scientists.
+The organization has been accused of purposefully meddling in the dissemination of climate change information by spending $100,000 to dissuade K-12 teachers from educating their students on the subject.

 Gallaudet further stated that the situation in the Arctic poses a “national security” threat to the lower 48 states.
 The Arctic region’s 13th annual climate change report card paints a disturbing picture.
 The oldest sea ice in the Arctic has dwindled by a staggering 95 percent.
 Local reindeer and caribou populations have dropped by 50 percent.
 Additionally, the past five years have each seen the Arctic set a new record high temperature for the region.